Docker Compose Support¶

 Use Unique Project Names¶

 Each test gets a unique project name automatically via UUID, preventing conflicts between parallel tests.
 No manual configuration needed.
+If you need a stable name (for example, to reuse volumes across runs), override it explicitly:

 Rely on Compose's --wait Flag¶